jmandreoli/PYTOOLS/doc/cpuinfomgr.rst

-:mod:`couinfomgr` --- A manager of network cpu info
+:mod:`cpuinfomgr` --- A manager of network cpu info
 ===================================================

 This module provides a simple tool to record cpu info about accessible hosts.